codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 hex                     No         Fails if field contains anything other than
                                    hexadecimal characters.
 if_exist                No         If this rule is present, validation will
-                                   only return possible errors if the field key exists, regardless of its value. in_list                 Yes        Fails if field is not within a predetermined  ``in_list[red,blue,green]`` list. integer                 No         Fails if field contains anything other than
+                                   check the field only when the field key exists in the data to validate. in_list                 Yes        Fails if field is not within a predetermined  ``in_list[red,blue,green]`` list. integer                 No         Fails if field contains anything other than